-In 2001, the 120th Legislature adopted the Outcome Based Forestry (OBF) statute in response to the forest policy debates of the 1990s and aspects of the 1989 Forest Practices Act (FPA).
-While the FPA was intended to curtail the creation of large, rolling clear-cuts and assure regeneration, OBF addressed these issues utilizing a science-based, voluntary process to achieve agreed-upon economic, environmental, and social outcomes.
-The OBF statute had a sunset provision until 2012, when it was removed by the 126th Legislature.
-Until the sunset clause's removal, no OBF agreements had been implemented due to landowner uncertainty over the law's future.
-Thereafter, two landowners signed OBF agreements with the State (through the signature of the Director of the Bureau of Forestry, aka Maine Forest Service (MFS)).
+The 120th Legislature adopted the OBF statute in 2001 in response to the forest policy debates of the 1990s.
+The OBF statute had a sunset provision until 2012 when the 126th Legislature removed this provision.
+Until the sunset clause was removed, no OBF agreements were implemented due to landowner uncertainty over the law's future.
+In 2012, shortly after the sunset clause was removed, two landowners signed OBF agreements with the State (through the signature of the Director of the Bureau of Forestry, aka Maine Forest Service (MFS)).
 See Appendix B for a statutory summary.

-The Governor has appointed a technical review panel (panel) as required by law to oversee OBF (Appendix C).
+The Outcome Based Forestry program has a technical review panel (panel) as required by law to oversee it (Appendix C).
 The panel works with the MFS Director to implement, monitor, and assess OBF agreements.
-To participate in an OBF project, the landowner, Director, and panel must develop agreed-upon desired outcomes, establish a method for determining if the outcomes have been attained, and implement a system for reporting results to the public.
+The statute requires a participating landowner to manage their holdings in a way that provides a defined suite of public benefits in return for departing from specific requirements of the FPA.
+To participate in an OBF project, the landowner, director, and panel must develop agreed-upon desired outcomes, establish a method for determining if the outcomes have been attained, and a system for reporting results to the public.
 The panel assesses whether the practices applied in areas subject to an OBF agreement provide at least the equivalent forest and environmental protection as provided by rules and regulations otherwise applicable to that area.
-The panel met virtually three times in 2021.
+The panel met once virtually and three times in person in 2022.
+Panel members also attended in-person annual member certification meetings for all four OBF landowner members.